Public Charge

 BAILA Network enrollers, promotores, and lawyers can help answer questions about public charge and benefits eligibility.

-You can also use the Keep Your Benefits guide to learn more about whether the test may apply to you.
+Folks can also use the Keep Your Benefits guide to learn more about whether the test may apply to them.

-If the public charge test does apply to you, speak with a trusted BAILA Network partner to learn which benefits programs you may be eligible for.
+If the public charge test does apply, folks can speak with a BAILA Network partner or another trusted provider to discuss their specific questions.

 Get Help